aflemm/andrew-website/content/blog/2013-09-20-job-of-health-canada.md

 ---
 — Neurologica:

->*"It is not the job of a health organization to respect diversity of opinion, but rather to respect the scientific evidence in order to do their job – protecting the public health."*
+>*It is not the job of a health organization to respect diversity of opinion, but rather to respect the scientific evidence in order to do their job – protecting the public health.*